kununu/theme/packages/stylelint-config/README.md

 # @kununu/stylelint-config

-> kununu shareable config for stylelint
+> kununu config for stylelint

 This package contains stylelint rules for consistent CSS (or SCSS) code across kununu's projects.